-When taken correctly, Sprintec is more than 99% effective at preventing pregnancy.
-This means that fewer than one woman out of 100 women who use Sprintec for contraception will get pregnant in one year.
-However, your risk for pregnancy may increase if you miss pills or forget to take the pills at the same time each day.
-Other forms of birth control, such as the IUD and implant, may be more effective than Sprintec.
+When taken correctly, Sprintec prevents pregnancy with 99% effectiveness.
+Therefore, less than one woman out of 100 women using Sprintec for contraception will become pregnant in a year.
+However, your risk of becoming pregnant may increase if you miss pills or forget to take the pills at the same time each day.
+Alternative forms of contraception, such as the intrauterine device (IUD) and implant, may be more effective than Sprintec.

 The active ingredients in Sprintec (blue active pills) are: 35mcg ethinyl estradiol (EE) and 0.25mg norgestimate.

 The inactive ingredients in Sprintec are: anhydrous lactose, FD&C blue no. 2 aluminum lake, lactose monohydrate, magnesium stearate, and pregelatinized corn starch.